lennyleadership/Devotional_Commentary_Bible/content.en/docs/019_Psalms/Psalm_085.md

 <div id="meditation" class="tabcontent">

-Psalm 85:10 is a prayer, and was answered 520 years after.
 The sons of Korah became a music group.

+Ultimately, this "kiss" took place on the cross of Calvary, through the blood of the last Lamb (Rom 3:25-26).
+God is at harmony with his people by finally bringing a grace-based salvation "near" in Immanuel (Matt.
+1:23).
+And redeemed humanity is at harmony with itself as God's righteousness is conveyed to it by faith (Rom 4:22-25).

+Gary McBride on 2025-05-26 referenced Rom 5:6-11 for the work of reconciliation on the cross.

 Here are some verses from the New Testament of the Bible.[<a href = "https://www.easyenglish.bible/psalms/psalm085-taw.htm#:~:text=Many%20Bible%20students%20think%20that,was%20angry%20with%20his%20people." target="_blank" rel="noopener noreferrer">easyenglish Bible</a>]